Montserrat Saldívar: Club career

 In 2020, Saldívar received an invitation from Club América’s manager, Leonardo Cuéllar, to a training tryout with América's senior team after successfully completing a previous tryout at a scouting event in Mexico City.
 Just as their previous meeting two years earlier, Saldivar impressed Cuellar enough during the tryout that he once again requested América to sign her.
-Saldivar also had an offer to join America’s main rival, Chivas, which was also the club that the her family supported, but she declined it.
+Saldivar also had an offer to join America’s main rival, Chivas, which was also the club that her family supported, but she declined it.

 Club América (2021–present)

 Saldívar officially joined América in 2021 and was initially integrated with the U-17 side.
 She was promoted to the senior team ahead of the Liga MX Femenil's Apertura 2021 tournament on 16 July 2021.
 She made her professional debut with América at age 14 on 16 August 2021, in an away match against Pachuca in which she was part of the starting line-up.
-By debuting at 14, she became the youngest Club América Femenil player to have debuted professionally, a record that can't be broken as Liga MX Femenil does not longer allow players under 15 to play professionally.
+By debuting at 14, she became the youngest Club América Femenil player to have debuted professionally, a record that can't be broken as Liga MX Femenil no longer allow players under 15 to play professionally.
 While Saldivar did had a successful debut tournament, becoming even a regular in the team starting lineups, she subsequently received less play time under head coach Ángel Villacampa, who relegated her to be mostly a sub.